 Question: What's the music playing in your videos?

 Answer: For several I've just written my own simple background music.
 The piano song throughout the Essence of linear algebra, for example, is not actually a complete song, just enough musical doodling to fill in the intro/outro.
 Several recent videos have used a song kindly written by Vince Rubinetti.

 Answer: My name is Grant Sanderson.
 I studied math at Stanford, with a healthy bit of seduction from CS along the way.
 For a while, my job experience was pointing me in the direction of software engineering/data science, but ultimately the primary passion for math won out at the expense of the mistress.

 I've loved math for as long as I can remember, and what excites me most is finding that little nugget of explanation that really clarifies why something is true, not in the sense of a proof, but in the sense that you come away feeling that you could have discovered the fact yourself.
-The best way to force yourself into such an understanding, I think, is to try explaining things to others, which is why I've always leaned towards the teaching/outreach side of things.
+The best way to force yourself into such an understanding, I think, is to try explaining ideas to others, which is why I've always leaned towards the teaching/outreach side of math.

 I was fortunate enough to be able to start forging a less traditional path into math outreach thanks to Khan Academy's talent search, which led me to make content for them in 2015/2016 as their multivariable calculus fellow.
 I still contribute to Khan Academy every now and then, as I live near enough and we remain friendly, but my full time these days is devoted to 3blue1brown.